 Down the thousands of years, mutations took place in the mtDNA of these ancestors, and these mutations spread with their respective group.
-Over time, particular mtDNA mutation types became associated with certain groups and the areas they had move into.
+Over time, particular mtDNA mutation types became associated with certain groups and the areas they had moved into.

 MtDNA mutates only every 20,000 years or so on average.
-Over time, these mutations make up a large number of potential variables, but each individual can be placed into one of less than 40 distinctive types called haplogroups..
+Over time, these mutations make up a large number of potential variables, but each individual can be placed into one of less than 40 distinctive types called haplogroups.

 genealogical terms but it does help to put your ancestry into context.